 Basic net loss per share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of shares of common stock outstanding during the period, without consideration for potentially dilutive securities.
 Diluted net loss per share attributable to common stockholders is computed by dividing the net loss attributable to common stockholders by the weighted-average number of common stock and potentially dilutive securities outstanding for the period.
-For purposes of the diluted net loss per share calculation, redeemable convertible preferred stock, stock options, employee stock purchase plan and common stock warrants are considered to be potentially dilutive securities.
-Basic and diluted net loss attributable to common stockholders per share is presented in conformity with the two-class method required for participating securities as the redeemable convertible preferred stock is considered a participating security because it participates in dividends with common stock.
-The holders of all series of redeemable convertible preferred stock do not have a contractual obligation to share in the Company's losses.
-As such, the net loss was attributed entirely to common stockholders.
+For purposes of the diluted net loss per share calculation, outstanding stock options, RSUs, and shares expected to be issued pursuant to the employee stock purchase plan are considered to be potentially dilutive securities.
 Because the Company has reported a net loss for all periods presented, diluted net loss per share is the same as basic net loss per share for those periods.